DaleLewis/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-The maximum number of steps averaged across all days occurs during interval 835 which corresponds to 1:55 PM.
+The maximum number of steps averaged across all days occurs during interval 835 which corresponds to 08:35 AM.
+This makes logical sense because this would be the time of the morning when many people would be doing morning exercise and/or commuting, both of which would involve significant amounts of movement.

 ## Imputing missing values
 To replace the missing values I used a simple strategy of using the average for that time interval across all non-missing data to replace any missing values.
 The code loop for doing this is shown below and the plot of the data with the imputed values follows.To obtain the imputation values I used the steps averaged by interval previously created above to generate the daily activity pattern.